Decisions, DecisionsBefore you start calculating, make a few general decisions about your trip:

 - Check airfares for John Wayne Airport (Orange County), Los Angeles International Airport and Burbank.
 Be sure to include other costs when comparing them, such as shuttle fees or car rental rates.
 There's no point in saving $50 on airfare and spending an extra $75 on transportation.

 Saving on Disneyland TicketsOur summary of Disneyland ticket discounts can save you a little money, but the easiest way to lower the ticket cost is to spend less time in the park.

 Disneyland and Disney California Adventure can be visited in one day each, especially if you cut wait times with Ridemax.
 Get three-day, one park/one day tickets (the least expensive option), spend one day in each park and go back to the one you liked best for the third day.

 A family of four, with one child older than 9 (the age Disneyland starts charging them adult admission) could save $100 by buying tickets for three days instead of five.

 Saving on Meals

 - Bring a picnic lunch.
 Disneyland won't let you bring outside food into the park, but they have lockers just outside the gates where you can stow a small cooler.
 Or go back to your hotel for a rest and eat in your room.

-- Choose a hotel that includes free breakfast in their rate, or eat fruit and granola bars in your room.
+- Choose a hotel that includes free breakfast in their rate (making sure that the total cost of hotel and breakfast is lower that way), or eat fruit and granola bars in your room.

-Poll: How many days do you plan to spend at Disneyland?☐ One
+POLL: How many days do you plan to spend at Disneyland?